 The damages that you may seek recovery of in a medical malpractice lawsuit are quite similar to those of any other type of personal injury claim.
 Recoverable damages include things like your medical expenses, pain and suffering, emotional distress, loss of income, damage to your earning potential, diminished quality of life, and loss of companionship and love.

 What is informed consent?

-This conversation should have described to you the risks of the treatment, any possible adverse reactions or side effects you might experience, and the benefits of moving forward with the suggested treatment.
-After you have discussed these details with your healthcare provider, you will have had to sign a form giving your informed consent to move forward with the treatment.
+By law, your physician is required to describe the risks of the treatment, any possible adverse reactions or side effects you might experience, and the benefits of moving forward with the suggested treatment.
+After discussing these details with your healthcare provider, the provider will ask you to sign a form indicating your informed consent to move forward with the treatment.

-This essentially is you indicating that the caregiver has provided you with all relevant information involving your treatment, including risks, benefits, and side effects, and that you have consented to the treatment with this knowledge.
+By signing, you indicate that the caregiver has provided you with all relevant information involving your treatment, including risks, benefits, and side effects, and that you have consented to the treatment with this knowledge.
 In some cases, when an adequate informed consent exchange does not take place, you may have a claim of informed consent separate and apart from a medical negligence claim.

 Meet with a Medical Malpractice Attorney in Kentucky

-If you have reason to believe that you have been a victim of medical malpractice and you are interested in learning more about how a qualified Kentucky medical malpractice lawyer at Wilt & Klausing, PLLC could help you, schedule a free consultation at our firm as soon as possible.
+If you have reason to believe that you or a loved one are a victim of medical malpractice and you are interested in learning more about how a qualified Kentucky medical malpractice lawyer at Wilt & Klausing, PLLC, could help you, schedule a free consultation with our firm as soon as possible.

-We provide complimentary claim reviews to medical malpractice victims across the state of Kentucky at no cost to those who contact us.
+We review all types of medical malpractice claims across the state of Kentucky at no cost to those who contact us.
 You can take advantage of this opportunity by filling out the quick contact form we have provided at the bottom and on the side menu of this page, by using our live chat feature, or by giving our office a call at 502-253-9110.